 However, part two is to not mess up.
 This means avoiding student loan debt, credit card debt, and not getting into financial trouble.
 Some of the most common causes of debt and financial trouble include: increased expenses with reduced income, unemployment, gambling, poor money management, no money communication skills, and banking on a windfall.

 If you stick to a balanced budget and start early, you’re already on par with your millionaire neighbor.

 There’s messing up, and then there are avoiding big expenses that could possibly be avoided.
 Two of the biggest life expenses are moving and divorce.

 First, moving may be necessary, and it doesn’t have to be expensive.
 However, for many people, it is.
 Just the cost of paying movers can add up into the $1,000s of dollars, so the more you do it, the costlier it is.
 Second, if you have to sell a home, the transaction costs are enormous.
 The more you do it, the more profits you eat into.

 Now, moving can be a good thing – getting a better, higher paying job.
 Or maybe you’re moving closer to work to minimize expenses.
+You can even use inexpensive movers like United Van Lines to mitigate costs if you’re moving farther away.
 Just remember, constant moving is a constant budget buster.

 Next, we have to address divorce.
 Divorce is one of the leading wealth destroyers in America.
 Now, can it be avoided?
 Not always.
 But there are genuine things that you can do to minimize the likelihood of it and the financial costs that come with it.